hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 are made by the demo runner in the same process; this does **not** implement an isolated evaluator or establish protection against hostile code.

-## Builder demo: candidate edit with host-owned acceptance
+## Builder demo: a cartridge can improve under host tests

 Download the [builder demo](/looplet-refund-builder-demo.py).
 Its default mode uses scripted builder responses so the protocol is reproducible without an API